 Many rules exist for Bazel.
 A company like Google has more than a thousand internal rules, created by many teams, sometimes just for a single project, to handle their specific needs.
 Many other rules are public and shared in places like GitHub.
 The Awesome-Bazel page lists Bazel rules for many languages and tools.
 If you use a well-known language, it's likely you'll find an existing rule for it.

 However, quantity doesn't imply quality.
 As with any open-source code published on the Internet, there is no guarantee that a repository is properly designed and maintained.
 To help users, we want to promote a set of high-quality rules that they can trust.
 Our website lists a few external rules, but we are working on a more principled process for recommendations - for example, we should recommend only rules that we have properly tested.

 It's hard to find an objective measure of quality, but we can look at the user base of each rule.
 Some of them are actively maintained and used in production.
 For example, companies like Lyft and LinkedIn rely on the Swift rules.
-C++ rules are widely used by projects and companies, such as SpaceX.
+C++ rules are widely used by companies and projects, such as Tensorflow.
 Salesforce migrated to Bazel to build their Java codebase, Two Sigma uses Rust, while Square is experimenting with the Kotlin rules.
 The Scala rules are used by multiple companies, including Wix, Stripe, Meetup, and Spotify.
 Tweag has been developing Haskell rules and has migrated several of their customers to Bazel.
 Bazel can also build mobile applications, such as the Pinterest iOS application, or Tensorflow for Android.

 This suggests that Bazel is a multi-language build system and can be useful and extensible beyond the few languages it originally supported.